themanager.org

 Everyday Crisis Management Companies need to focus on crisis preparedness as a whole guarding their most important asset-their people.

-High Tech Product Turnaround What can a High Tech Turnaround Specialist achieve and in what circumstances ?
-What steps does the Specialist follow ?
+High Tech Product Turnaround - Project Crisis Recovery This article answers the following questions: What can a High Tech Turnaround Specialist achieve and in what circumstances ?
+What steps does the Specialist take ?
 What should a business expect ?
 Selecting a Specialist.

 How to Avoid Blame in the Aftermath of a Crisis Regardless of the actual causes of and liabilities for a crisis, whenever one occurs people look around for someone to blame.
 Should a crisis hit your company – whether or not you are actually at fault – you still must be ready to defuse and minimize the potential for blame.

-How to Negotiate Debts Stories of two companies who got into serious trouble and how they managed to pull themselves out
+How to Negotiate Debts Stories of two companies who got into serious trouble and how they managed to pull themselves out.
+Once a company runs into trouble, management can bet there are a lot of people standing in line waiting to be paid.

-Insolvent Abuse: Regulating the Insolvency Industry There are no state guaranteed markets for mathematicians, scientists, engineers, designers or computer experts, but the insolvency practitioners enjoy a market guaranteed by the state.
-This monograph draws attention to the shortcomings of the insolvency industry.
+Insolvent Abuse: Regulating the Insolvency Industry This monograph draws attention to the shortcomings of the insolvency industry.
 It draws attention to real-life cases showing that the insolvency industry is out of control.
-(UK) pdf-file

 The ABCs of Business Continuity and Disaster Recovery Planning If something really nasty happened, could your business get back up and running?
 More important, how would you continue to make money?
 Here's how to plan for the worst.
 2004